michael-codesjs/clockup/README.md

 # **clock-up**
 Serverless backend for the clock up front-end.
 The app is split into several separate services that are all dependent on a root infrastructure & framework.
+At the moment, the only services completed & working are the authentication & user service.
+I'm currently working on the alarm entity group & service.

 * [DynamoDB Schema](https://docs.google.com/spreadsheets/d/1EYoTWwzbV6BqmQ7m5NTOcZJNXM3eSF4EHg3DeTIVX9k/edit?usp=sharing)